Back to all

 “Weekly Review is the critical success factor for marrying your larger commitments to your day-to-day activities.” — David Allen

-Doing a weekly review forces you to practice intention by taking time to pause and reflect.
+Weekly review or reflection forces you to practice intention by taking time to pause and reflect.
 Consider what you did versus what you planned to do, your learnings from the past week, and plans for the one ahead.

-Choose your weekly review day and stick to it.
+Choose your weekly reflection day and stick to it.
 Consistency will keep you on track when motivation won’t.

 Weekly Review consists of six valuable questions: